 Georgiana and Harvard Falls Trail is a 2.4 mile lightly trafficked out and back trail located near Lincoln, New Hampshire that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 Was absolutely amazing.
 The view at the top was worth the struggles of my legs getting tired!!